 If you want to know more about Gen Z, check out this deep dive into their media consumption and banking habits.

 Do generations use technology differently?

 Younger generations have often led older Americans in their adoption and use of technology, and this largely holds true today.

 Although Baby Boomers may trail Gen X and Millennials on native technology usage, the rate at which Boomers expand their use of technology is accelerated.

-In fact, Boomers are now far more likely to own a smartphone than they were in 2011 (68% now vs. 25% then).
+In fact, Boomers are far more likely to own a smartphone than they were in 2011 (68% in 2019 vs. 25% then).

 Absolutely, and for several reasons.

 Each generation has been in the workforce for different lengths of time and accumulated varying degrees of wealth.